Gödel, Escher, Bach and the Strange Loop of AI

 Read in 2026, Gödel, Escher, Bach is also a corrective to two weak AI stories.
 The first says intelligence is only statistical fluency.
 The second says intelligence requires a ghostly essence that computation can never touch.
 Hofstadter's older frame is harder to summarize and more useful: intelligence may depend on patterns that are mechanistic at one level and meaningful at another, with analogy, abstraction, self-reference, and level-crossing doing much of the work.

 That does not mean today's systems are strange-loop minds.
 Large language models are not built as Hofstadter's symbolic AI imagination expected.
 They do not prove that selfhood naturally appears wherever enough recursive text accumulates.
 But they do make the problem public.
 People now encounter systems that manipulate language with enough flexibility to trigger the social reflexes normally reserved for understanding.
 The question is no longer whether symbols can fool a laboratory judge.
-It is whether symbolic systems can become everyday partners in thought, labor, memory, and belief while their actual capacities remain uneven and hard to inspect.
+It is whether symbolic systems can become everyday partners in thought, labor, memory, and belief while their actual capacities remain uneven, probabilistic, and hard to inspect.

 Hofstadter's 1995 Wired interview is useful here because he resisted the idea that GEB was only an entertaining braid of mathematics, art, and music.
 He said the book was about consciousness, the self, and how thinking emerges from hidden mechanisms.
 He connected self-reference to the possibility of someday recognizing consciousness inside sufficiently complicated computing machinery, while also showing clear discomfort with shallow readings of that possibility.

 That ambivalence is the right posture.
-GEB should not be used as license to baptize every fluent chatbot as a mind.
+GEB should not be used as license to treat every fluent chatbot as a mind.
 It should be used to sharpen the question of what would have to be true for a system's self-reference to matter.
 Does the system have stable memory, self-modeling, goals, embodiment, social accountability, vulnerability, continuity, learning across consequences, or only a conversational pose generated on demand?
 Which level is doing the work: the model, the interface, the user, the institution, or the whole loop?

 Recursive Reality